Terracotta Army — Guarding Warriors of the Mausoleum of the First Qin Emperor

 Moreover, cracked ones and scientific scans proved that the Terracotta Warriors are hollow in the middle and not made of real humans.

-How the Terracotta Warriors Were Made and Why Did Their Original Colors Go Off?
+How Were the Terracotta Warriors Made, and Why Did Their Original Colors Fade?

 The Terracotta Army was made of local clay to save transportation costs.

-Artisans made clay into the main parts of each figurine using some standardized models, then carved important sections individually, one by one, such as heads, hands, sophisticated details on clothes, etc.
+They then carved important sections individually, one by one, including heads, hands, and sophisticated details on clothes.

 Details on Head of the Terra Cotta Soldiers, Photo by Dongmaiying.